LoopKit/loopdocs/docs/loop-3/add-pump.md

     While the priming is running, DO NOT USE THE CANCEL BUTTON.
     This might corrupt the activation flow, so please be patience while the priming process is running.

+!!! warning "IMPORTANT"
+    Connect your pump base to the patch before adding insulin to your patch.
+    Otherwise, you might corrupt the activation flow.

 After the serial number prompt, you need to setup the patch itself.
 Follow the visual guide in the *Loop* app and press "Start priming" to start priming the cannula of the patch.
-It is important to not attach the patch on your body while the priming process has not completed.
+It is important to not attach the patch on your body before the priming process completes.

 After priming, follow the rest of the visual guide in the *Loop* app.
 From here, you can attach the patch to your body and complete the activation process.